• Skip to primary navigation

 Protein contains amino acids that help ducks grow muscles and feathers.

-Overall, it boosts healthy growth and helps in egg production.
+Overall, it promotes healthy growth and supports egg production.
 Young ducklings need protein-rich foods.
-But avoid feeding too much of protein only to invite the issues like wing deformities.
+However, avoid feeding too much protein to avoid issues like wing deformities.

 Live or dried mealworms, earthworms, cooked eggs, small fish, fish scraps, or shrimp shells can be good sources of protein.